lynnaloo/mullet/README.md

 # The Mullet Stack

-__Note: The Mullet Stack is getting a little cut and blow-dry during #hacktoberfest.
-We'll be back soon with some much-needed upgrades.__
+## Note: The Mullet Stack is getting a little cut and blow-dry during #hacktoberfest.
+We'll be back soon with some much-needed upgrades and resolved issued. ##

 [![forthebadge](http://forthebadge.com/images/badges/contains-cat-gifs.svg)](http://forthebadge.com)